casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 Replace `EVENT_NAME` with one of the event types listed [below](#event-types).

-Replace `CHANNEL` with one of the following event categories:
+Replace `CHANNEL` with one of the following event streams:
 - `main` for `ApiVersion`, `BlockAdded`, `DeployExpired`, `DeployProcessed`, `Fault`, or `Step` events.
 - `deploys` for `DeployAccepted` events.
 - `sigs` for `FinalitySignature` events.